hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 * `namespace` - (Optional) Set the namespace to use.
 May be set via the `VAULT_NAMESPACE` environment variable. *Available only for Vault Enterprise*.

+* `policies` - (Optional) A list a policies to attach to the child token.
+  Needs sudo capability to `auth/token/create`.

 * `headers` - (Optional) A configuration block, described below, that provides headers to be sent along with all requests to the Vault server.
 This block can be specified multiple times.